 “You take the laundry…I’ll do the dishes.”

-But here’s the thing: Even with the most capable partner, life still feels overwhelming.
-And let’s be honest, keeping score of who did what rarely leads to harmony.
+But… even with the most capable partner, life still feels overwhelming.
+And… keeping score of who did what rarely leads to harmony.
 Instead, it often leads to resentment, burnout, and a nagging sense that we are somehow still falling short.

 What if I told you there’s a better way?
 A way that doesn’t just redistribute the workload but actually transforms the way you and your partner function as a team?